 People who struggle with keeping and regaining focus, may be unable to focus on a task if there are lots of distractions and interruptions.
 They may need headers and signposts to help them regain the context after their attention has been lost (including in multi-media).

 Many groups will need support to minimize errors and complete their task.
-They will struggle with complex, multi-stage processes that were not necessary for the task at hand filling out forms or entering data correctly or finding the content or feature that they need.
+They will struggle with complex, multi-stage processes that were not necessary for the task at hand such as filling out forms or entering data correctly or finding the content or feature that they need.

 1.3 Assumptions